brimdata/super/book/src/formats/model.md

 * Two enum types with the same number of symbols are ordered according to the type order of the constituent types in left to right order.

-The order among enum values correponds to the order of the symbols in the enum type.
+The order among enum values corresponds to the order of the symbols in the enum type.
 Order among enum values from different types is undefined.

 ### 2.7 Error